 Faith is the art of holding on to things your reason has once accepted in spite of your changing mood. — C.S.
 Lewis

 It’s fashionable to have “faith,” and pretty much noncontroversial.
-I have faith in my office chair when I sit down in it.
+I have faith in my chair when I sit down in it.
 People have faith that things are going to get better.
 They have faith in higher powers, themselves, the economy, and—depending on the results of the last election—faith in government.
 The concept of faith is warm and cozy, and daytime talk shows ooze happiness when discussing it.
 “Having a hard time?
 Just have faith!”
 Yeah, faith is back in vogue.
 You are cool if you have it.

 The sticky part of faith is this: What is your faith rooted in?